 HERITAGE HIGHLIGHTS: One of the last few fortified churches in northern England

-	In the 13th century the village of Skinburness in north-western Cumbria was hit by a devastating flood.
+In the 13th century, the village of Skinburness in north-western Cumbria was hit by a devastating flood.
 The village was abandoned and a new settlement developed at the 'new town' of Arlosh (hence the name 'Newton Arlosh').
-The settlement needed a church, and so the monks of Holme Cultram Abbey at Abbeytown bult St John the Baptist, near the site where legend says that St Ninian preached in the 4th century.
+The settlement needed a church, and so the monks of Holme Cultram Abbey at Abbeytown built St John the Baptist, near the site where legend says that St Ninian preached in the 4th century.

-	St John's is an exceptional example of a fortified church, with an embattled west tower that could be used as a place of refuge during time of strife.
+St John's is an exceptional example of a fortified church, with an embattled west tower that could be used as a place of refuge during times of strife.
 Parishioners could retreat when Scottish raiders descended from the north.
 The tower boasts extremely thick walls over a vaulted ground floor, and a very narrow doorway to control access.

 The tower looks as if it has more in common with a pele, or fortified residence than it does with a parish church.
 The original nave also has very thick walls.

 The monks of Holme Cultram received a licence to crenellate in 1304, but the octagonal font is 13th century, suggesting that the church existed before it was strengthened to withstand border raiders.
 An alternative explanation is that the font was brought here from Holme Cultram Abbey when the church was consecrated.